Most jellyfish stings can be treated by rinsing the area with salt water, applying vinegar or a baking soda paste, and taking a pain reliever.

 Other medical treatments

-- Hypersensitivity.
-A rash or other skin reaction due to delayed hypersensitivity may be treated with oral antihistamines or corticosteroid ointments or creams.
+- A rash or other skin reaction due to delayed hypersensitivity may be treated with oral antihistamines or corticosteroids.